Edit Blog Post

 One of the ‘displays’ inside the pagoda.

-for locals more so than for tourists.
+be a destination for locals more so than for tourists.
 There were people praying, making offerings, lighting incense or candles and showing respect to the many little ‘displays’ (calling them that really doesn’t feel right, but I really can’t think of anything better), rather than taking loads of selfies.

 We took some selfies and then relaxed outside for a while taking in the atmosphere, listening to the music and enjoying the break from all the moped horns.

 That, and a little bit more tai chi got us into the right state of mind as, sadly, we had received some requests from the kids back in the UK overnight, which meant braving the market again.
-At least we knew exactly which entrance to use and exactly where to go to, so we could get in and out without too much wandering about whilst being bombarded.
+At least we knew exactly which entrance to use and exactly where to go to, so we could get in and

 Ho Chi Minh City Footpaths